• Skip to primary navigation

 Jump to Recipe Jump to Video

-This old-school sponge cake is sure to bring back school dinner memories!
+This old-school sprinkle traybake cake is sure to bring back school dinner memories!
 A simple, soft and fluffy vanilla traybake cake topped with the classic icing and sprinkles combo.
 This is perfect served with warm custard for a blast from the past that everyone will enjoy!

 stack of vanilla sprinkle traybake cake slices

-If you grew up in the UK in the 80s or 90s, you'll surely remember this retro school cake.
+If you grew up in the UK in the 80s or 90s, you'll surely remember this retro sprinkle traybake cake.
 I have been meaning to post my recipe for THE longest time and I can't wait for you to try it!

 Ingredients

-• Butter: Make sure to soften your butter before you start baking as it can be very difficult to mix otherwise.
+• Butter: Make sure to soften your butter before you start baking, as it can be very difficult to mix otherwise.
 You can either leave it out at room temperature for 60 minutes or you can cut it into cubes and put it in the microwave for about 10-15 seconds until soft.
+Baking spread also works great.

 • Sugar: Use caster sugar for the best texture.
 Caster sugar is a finer version of granulated sugar, somewhere in between granulated and icing (powdered) sugar.

-• Vanilla extract: To add flavour.
+• Vanilla extract: To add that classic flavour.
 1 teaspoon is the perfect amount for school traybake cake.

 • Flour: It's best to use self-raising flour to get that classic fluffy cake texture.
-If plain flour is all you have, just add 2 teaspoons of baking powder to the recipe too.
+If plain flour is all you have, you will need to add 2 teaspoons of baking powder to the recipe too.

 • Milk: This is to help loosen the batter a little bit.
-I typically add 2-3 tablespoons but you can add an extra one if you need to.
+I typically add 2-3 tablespoons as needed.

-• Icing sugar: For the simple icing.
+• Icing sugar: For the glace icing.
 All you need to do is mix it with some cold milk or water.

-• Hundreds and thousands: We can't have a sprinkle traybake without these now can we?!
+• Hundreds and thousands: We can't have a sprinkle cake without these now, can we?!
 My school specifically used hundreds and thousands which I why I chose them but you can use any other colourful sprinkles you like.

-slice of school traybake on a plate with custard being poured on top
+slice of school sprinkle cake on a plate with custard being poured on top

 You will also need the following equipment for this traybake cake...

 • 8x10-inch tin: I tested the recipe in this size of tin so I recommend using it if you can.
 A slightly larger tin such as 9x12-inch will work too but baking time may vary so keep an eye on it while it's in the oven.
-Alternatively, you can use my cake tin converter tool.
+Alternatively, you can use my cake tin converter tool to fit your specific tin size.

-• Bowls and utensils: A large mixing bowl for the batter, a medium bowl for the icing, a wooden spoon for mixing, a teaspoon and tablespoon for measuring, and a sharp knife for cutting the cake.
-A toothpick or butter knife will also be handy for checking when the cake is done.
+• Utensils: You'll need a wooden spoon, a teaspoon and tablespoon, and a sharp knife.
+A toothpick or butter knife is also handy for checking when the cake is done.

 • Wire rack: For cooling the cake.
-This helps to prevent moisture from gathering at the bottom of the cake, which would result in a sticky texture.
+This helps to prevent moisture from gathering at the bottom of the cake, which can result in a sticky texture.

-slices of old school dinner sponge cake on a white surface
+slices of old school dinner sprinkle traybake cake on a white surface

 Step 2: In a large bowl, cream together 250g of softened butter and 250g of caster sugar then stir in 1 teaspoon of vanilla extract.
 It's handy to use an electric whisk for the mixing but a wooden spoon will work fine too.